AnswerDotAI/fastmigrate/README.md

    ```
    fastmigrate_enroll_db --db path/to/data.db
    ```
-   This will generate an initial migration of the specified data called `0001-initial.sql`, then enroll the database into fastmigrate's versioning system, and will finally set the version to 1.
+   Enroll an existing SQLite database for versioning, adding a default initial migration called `0001-initial.sql`, then running it.
+Running the initial migration will set the version to 1.
+This is equivalent to calling `fastmigrate.enroll_db()`

 ### How to enroll an existing, unversioned database into fastmigrate